BenjaSanchez/academic-kickstart/content/publication/2023/06/g2p-review/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Integrative Biology"
+publication: "FEMS Microbiology Reviews"
 publication_short: ""

-abstract: "In this review we cover the genome-scale modeling (GEM) technique and how it has been applied in _Saccharomyces cerevisiae_.
-We focus on different ways of evaluating model quality, and different ways of integrating omics data in them.
-Writing it was a great way for me to study the field at the beginning of my PhD, and find areas that had not been very much explored (e.g. integration of proteomics data)."
+abstract: "This was the first publication that I was a part of in my job as a scientist in Chr.
+Hansen (now Novonesis), a company that produces bacterial cultures for the food industry.
+Here we present a review of the main computational approaches for inferring phenotype from genotype.
+We divided all aproaches in 3 categories: knowledge-driven (where you build models from known mechanisms based on e.g. literature sources), data-driven (where you infer mechanisms from data using e.g. machine learning), and hybrid appraoches that combine both knowledge and data-driven aspects.
+I was in charge of compiling all these hybrid approaches, and it was a good oportunity for me to learn more about the state of the art of the field."

 # Summary.
 An optional shortened abstract.
-summary: "A review on genome-scale modeling of _S. cerevisiae_"
+summary: "A review of knowledge and data-driven computational approaches used in biotech"

 tags:
 - review
+- LAB
 - GEMs
-- yeast
+- machine learning
 categories: []
 featured: false